 # Restart the Terminal to refresh your Path variable

-On Linux, many distros can do something like this: sudo apt-get install dotnet-sdk-7.0
+On Linux, while the .NET version sometimes lags behind, many distros can do something like this: sudo apt-get install dotnet-sdk-8.0

 With the .NET SDK installed, setting up a StereoKit project is quite simple!